ardaku/daku/spec/fetch.md

    of new channel with ready data from the original command.
  - Once data is received, buffer is overwritten up to `capacity` bytes, and `capacity` set to remaining byte count.
- - Send `FetchConnection` type as command on new `channel` representing HTTP connection.
+ - Send `FetchAction` type as command on new `channel` representing HTTP connection.
  - Becomes ready when data is ready to be received over HTTP and written into the buffer.